Appalachian Trail: Hazards

 The Appalachian Trail is relatively safe.
 Most injuries or incidents are consistent with comparable outdoor activities.
 Most hazards are related to weather conditions, human error, plants, animals, diseases, and hostile humans encountered along the trail.

 Many animals live around the trail, with bears, snakes, and wild boars posing the greatest threat to human safety.
 Several rodent- and bug-borne illnesses are also a potential hazard.
 In scattered instances, foxes, raccoons, and other small animals may bite hikers, posing risk of rabies and other diseases.
-There has been one reported case (in 1993) of hantavirus (HPS), a rare but dangerous rodent-borne disease affecting the lungs.
+There has been one reported case (in 1993) of hantavirus pulmonary syndrome (HPS), a rare but dangerous rodent-borne disease affecting the lungs.
 The affected hiker recovered and hiked the trail the following year.
 The section of the trail that runs through the Mid-Atlantic and New England states has a very high population of deer ticks carrying Lyme and other tick-borne diseases, and corresponds to the highest density of reported Lyme disease in the country.

 The weather is a major consideration for hikers.
 Hiking season of the trail generally starts in mid-to-late spring, when conditions are much more favorable in the South.
 However, this time may also be characterized by extreme heat, sometimes in excess of 100 °F. Farther north and at higher elevations, the weather can be characterized by low temperatures, strong winds, hail or snow storms and reduced visibility.
 Prolonged rain, though not typically life-threatening, can undermine stamina and ruin supplies.
 In March 2015, a hiker was killed on the trail in Maryland when a large tree blew over and fell onto him.